 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby, especially if taken during the first 3 months of pregnancy.
 Women of childbearing age should have a pregnancy test before starting efavirenz.
 It is important to prevent pregnancy while taking this medication and for 3 months after treatment.
-Consult your doctor about using at least 2 reliable forms of birth control (such as condoms with birth control pills) during treatment and for 3 months after the end of treatment.
-Efavirenz decreases the effectiveness of hormonal birth control products, so you must always use a barrier protection with these products.
+Consult your doctor about using at least 2 reliable forms of birth control (such as condoms with birth control pills) during treatment and for 3 months after the end of treatment (see also Drug Interactions section).
 If you become pregnant or think you may be pregnant, tell your doctor immediately.
 Discuss the risks and benefits of HIV treatment and alternatives to efavirenz during pregnancy to decrease the risk of HIV transmission to the baby.

 Additional Sustiva Information

 Sustiva - User Reviews